ProvableHQ/workshop/battleship/README.md

 ## 2. Player 1 Places Ships on the Board
 Now, we need to make a board as Player 1.
 See the [modeling the boards and ships](#modeling-the-board-and-ships) section for information on valid ship bitstrings and placements on the board.

-With player 1's private key, they initialize the board with the placement of 4 ships and the opponent's public address.
+With Player 1's private key, they initialize the board with the placement of 4 ships and the opponent's public address.

 ```bash
 echo "